 There are 30 campsites and a sanitary dump station.
 All sites include a picnic table, lantern hanger and fire ring.
 Reservations are not accepted.
 The campground is open from the second Friday in April and closes in November.
 Pets are prohibited in the campground.

 Cherry Springs State Park offers a location for both short-term and long-term stargazing, as well as a wide variety of environmental education and interpretive programs from April to October.
-Program schedules are published in the local paper and on the Cherry Springs State Park website.
+Program schedules are posted on our Calendar of Events at http://www.visitpottercounty.com/calendar/.